ckeditor/ckeditor5/docs/framework/contributing/code-style.md

 import ClassicEditor from '@ckeditor/ckeditor5-build-classic';
 ```

 Importing anything from the `src` directory, in order to extend a CKEditor 5 build, is not allowed.
-Other directories from a predefined builds are not published on npm, so such imports will not work.
+Other directories from a predefined build are not published on npm, so such imports will not work.

 👎&nbsp; Examples of an incorrect code for this rule: